1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 - Platforms enable free and direct transactions

 Now, trial and error doesn’t disappear—it becomes content.
 Stories about apprenticeship, handwritten notes, messy failures—these are now perceived as authentic, and often sell for more.
-So what really needs to be developed today is not community approval, but:
+So what really needs to be developed today is not craft community approval, but:

-- Individual competitiveness
+- Individual attractiveness

 3. How Do We Create Added Value?